quorumcontrol/tupelo-docs/tutorials/notebook.md

 We're going to build a command-line timestamped note-taking application using the [Tupelo WASM SDK](https://quorumcontrol.github.io/tupelo-js-sdk "Tupelo Javascript SDK").
 When complete, we'll be able to use this app to save small timestamped notes over time.
-All of these notes will be signed and confirmed by the Tupelo TestNet as they are entered into our app.
+All of these notes will be signed by the Tupelo TestNet as they are entered into our app adding a level of outside verification and trust to our simple app.

 ## Getting Started
 Our notebook will be a [Node.js](https://nodejs.org/en/ "Node.js") application.
 We'll manage its dependencies with [NPM](https://www.npmjs.com/ "NPM"), so make sure you have already installed it before going further.

-Next, we'll create and enter the directory that will hold our notebook application's code, and then initialize a new NPM application with `npm init`.
+To start, we will create and enter the directory that will hold our notebook application's code.
+We will then initialize a new NPM application with `npm init`.
 The `npm init` defaults are fine for our purposes, so we'll use the `-y` option to skip any confirmation questions.